 As a coach, Beckwith has attended the NCAA Division III Leadership Conference (2010), the NCAA Women’s Coaches Academy (2011), and the Women Leaders in College Sports (formerly NACWAA) Conference (2015).
 She is a member of the National Athletic Trainers Association, the New England Volleyball Association, and American Volleyball Coaches Association.
 She has served on both the NCAA and NEWVA Volleyball Committees and is Certified Program Administrator in Mentor in Violence Prevention (MVP).

-Beckwith graduated with a Bachelor of Arts Degree in Biology with a concentration in Sports Medicine and is a Certified Athletic Trainer who is licensed in Massachusetts.
+Beckwith graduated with a Bachelor of Arts Degree in Biology with a concentration in Sports Medicine and is a Certified Athletic Trainer.
 Upon graduation from MCLA in 2003, she worked for an all-girls independent high school, Miss Hall’s School, located in Pittsfield, MA.
 There, Beckwith was a three season coach, dorm resident, and Associate Director of Horizons (community service experiential learning program).
 At MCLA as a student, Beckwith was a 2-time MVP and All-Conference Player.
 Beckwith earned her Master’s in Education in 2013 also from MCLA.

-In addition to coaching and working in the summer STEM Academy, Beckwith is employed full-time at MCLA and also serves as the Coordinator of the Center for Service and Citizenship and the Susan B. Anthony Women’s Center.
-Coach Beckwith resides in North Adams, Massachusetts.
+In addition to coaching Beckwith is employed full-time at MCLA and also serves as the Coordinator of the Identity & Gender Equality Resource Center and the Women’s Center.
+Coach Beckwith resides in Petersburgh, New York.